bloomberg/blazingmq/docs/docs/features/subscriptions.md

 BlazingMQ provides two types of subscriptions:

-1. __Application Subscriptions__ which provide _message filtering_

-    - The user can express which messages they want to be routed to consumers in the domain's configuration.
-In other words, these subscriptions are statically configured.
-    - Messages produced to a queue matching the subscription will be routed to consumers.
-    - Messages which do not match will be auto-confirmed by the broker.
-    - Note: For fanout mode domains, application subscriptions are configured per-*AppId*.
-For priority and broadcast mode domains, application subscriptions apply to _all_ queues and therefore all consumers.

-2. __Consumer Subscriptions__ which provide _message routing_
+- Application Subscriptions (message filtering)
+- Consumer Subscriptions (message routing)

+Users can leverage either or both types of subscriptions to achieve the desired behavior.

+The two types of subscriptions and their differences are described below.

+#### Application Subscriptions

+Application Subscriptions provide the ability to filter out messages from an application's queue in the BlazingMQ broker.

+When a message is produced to a queue, BlazingMQ will evaluate the Application Subscription and _auto-confirm_ the message if the message does not match the subscription.
+Since BlazingMQ only routes unconfirmed messages to consumers, consumers will only receive messages that match the configured Application Subscription.

+Note that the BlazingMQ broker will still store the message until the messages is confirmed by all consumers, as always.

+Application Subscriptions are specified in the domain's configuration:

+* Fanout mode: Application Subscriptions are configured per-*AppId*
+* Priority & Broadcast mode: Application Subscriptions are configured with an empty *AppId* (i.e. `appId=""`) and apply to all consumers

+#### Consumer Subscriptions

-    - Consumer subscriptions allow each consumer instance to express the messages which it is interested in processing when it attaches to the queue.
+Consumer subscriptions allow each consumer instance to express the messages it is capable of processing when it attaches to the queue.
+This allows users to define the subset of consumers that BlazingMQ can route any given message to.

+Note that Consumer Subscriptions are evaluated *after* Application Subscriptions.

+Notes:

-    - The BlazingMQ broker will only route messages matching the supplied expression to that instance.
+- BlazingMQ will only route a message to a consumer if the message matches that consumer's subscription.
+If a consumer has no subscription, BlazingMQ can route any message to it.

+- All standard routing logic (i.e. consumer priorities, round-robin, respecting `maxUnconfirmed*` configurations) applies to messages that match one or more consumer subscriptions.

-    - Messages produced to a (priority or fanout mode) queue that do not match any consumer's subscription will remain unconfirmed in the queue until they can be routed to a consumer or expire due to TTL.
+- If there is no matching consumer subscription for a message, the message will remain in the queue, unconfirmed, until a consumer configures a subscription matching the message.
+The message will count against the configured queue/domain quota limits until it is confirmed or expires due to TTL.

+- Each consumer instance can specify a different subscription.
+Subscriptions can overlap with other consumers or be non-overlapping.

+- Users have to ensure that every message can be processed by at least one consumer.

 ### Background
 {:.no_toc}